Hanauma Bay Nature Preserve

 HBay Advisory - Plan Accordingly

-Hanauma Bay was closed for much of 2020 due to the COVID-19 pandemic but reopened in early December 2020 with several changes.
-Rates for non-residents have also increased; see below.
+Hanauma Bay rates for non-residents have increased; see below.
 Advanced reservations are highly recommended.

 A paved, steep path leads to the beach and takes about 10 minutes to walk.
 For those who prefer not to walk, there is a shuttle bus that is 75 cents down and $1 back.
 Snorkeling equipment can be rented on the beach and lessons are available.
 There is food available at the entrance of the bay, as well as a gift shop and shower facilities.
 After 9:30 am the place becomes very crowded, so best to arrive either early morning or mid to late afternoon to get a parking space.